 Concrete Floor Repair & Coating Services

-expert specializing in concrete polishing, floor cleaning, installation of
+concrete flooring expert specializing in concrete polishing, floor cleaning,

-polyurethane and epoxy floor coatings of indoor cement surfaces, and the
+installation of polyurethane and epoxy floor coatings of indoor cement surfaces,

-restoration of concrete floors for industrial and commercial clients.
+and the restoration of concrete floors for industrial, commercial, and

-This usually involves manufacturing floors, chemical containment areas, food
+industrial flooring clients this usually involves manufacturing floors, chemical

 Resinous Floor Coatings